Tung Lin Kok Yuen: Classification as Historical Building

 Historical buildings, site and ancient structures in Hong Kong may be legally protected under the Antiquities and Monuments Ordinance.
 The procedure for declaring a building or site to be protected is fully contained in the legislation.
 In brief, the Antiquities Authority may, after consulting the Antiquities Advisory Board, with the approval of the Chief Executive and publication of notice in the government gazette to declare protection of a place.
 In practice, the Chief Executive will also consult the Executive Council in controversial case.

 Tung Lin Kok Yuen has been classified as a Grade I Historical building in Hong Kong.
 According to the guidelines issued by Antiquities Advisory Board and the Antiquities and Monuments Office, Grade I is defined as "Buildings of outstanding merit, which every effort should be made to preserve if possible."

 When a building is selected to be classified, extensive repairs and restoration work would be conducted if needed by the government in order to preserve the historical heritage.
 Tung Lin Kok Yuen, although only 70 odd years old, suffers from groundwater infiltration, which degenerates the teak floor layer.
 The conservation work performed in the temple include recovering of concrete foundation and teak flooring; insertion of plastic between ground and concrete foundation; and adding of underground drainage system.
 All these work aim to facilitate the discharge of underground water and prevent infiltration.

+Tung Lin Kok Yuen was declared a monument on October 13, 2017.